jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step4.md

 - Inside database **module1** we only have the user db_admin, which where its authenticates.

 ## Checking document structure:
-- For most of the time before querying any document, we just wan't to understand what's structure.
+- For most of the time before querying any document, we just wan't to understand what's in the structure.
 For that we can make use of database function [findOne()](https://docs.mongodb.com/realm/mongodb/actions/collection.findOne/#collection.findone--), to return a single document from a collection:

 `db.reviews.findOne()`{{execute}}

 💡 - Mongo Shell has builting autocomplete, in which we can use by pressing the key `TAB`.

+## Summary:

+After these lessons, you learned the core concepts for MongoDB deployments with replication topology, scenarios that are common in production environments, and how to properly connect into the instance.

+Alongside that, you visited the core structure inside a mongo instance, walking through the database, collection, user, and document information.
+Displaying the data with the built-in commands from mongo shell.

+Next, you will be changed in a quiz scenario to review the above concepts.
+We hope you have enjoyed it.

+See you then!